 The days of waking up and jumping out of bed are long gone.
-To achieve any kind of wake up and go, I would need to sleep in a toaster.
-As the day progresses the stiffness does settle down.
+To achieve any wake-up and go, I need to sleep in a toaster.
+As the day progresses, the stiffness does settle down.
 By the evening, I seem to have a better range of motion.

-This is one that I think is rather common for most of us but I feel it needs mentioning.
+This is one that I think is rather common for most of us, but I feel it needs mentioning.
 This one has often reduced me to a blubbering mess.
 Pain is, well painful and levels change every day depending on various factors.

-Pain is also deeply exhausting when you are experiencing it 24/7.

-Due to my psoriatic arthritis being mild for the time being.
-I am able to get by with the assistance of pain medication, making sure I wear good shoes and sit correctly.
+Pain is also deeply exhausting when you are experiencing it 24/7 due to my psoriatic arthritis being mild for the time being.
+I can get by with the assistance of pain medication, making sure I wear good shoes and sit correctly.